Understanding the Cash Flow Streams in a DSO Affiliation

 Difference of $187,500 in associate compensation over 3 years.

-As you will see when you run the math, taking 30% compensation instead of 35% will net you $187,500 over a three-year period.
-The increase in enterprise value ($375,000) by taking a lesser compensation model is greater than the associate compensation at a higher percentage when ran forward over three years.
+As you will see when you run the math, taking 30% compensation instead of 35% will net you $187,500 over a three-year period as the increase in enterprise value is greater than the associate compensation at a higher percentage.

 Understanding the Potential Upside of Your Equity